Website Image Skip to Content

 A construction accident lawsuit is usually based on a theory of negligence, or carelessness.
 In some cases, it could be based on intentional or reckless conduct.
 Depending on the situation, an injured construction worker may be able to file a personal injury lawsuit against:

-Unlike the no-fault workers’ comp system, filing a personal injury lawsuit requires that you prove that the at-fault party was responsible for your injuries in some way.
+Unlike the no-fault workers’ comp system, filing a personal injury lawsuit requires you to prove that the at-fault party was responsible for your injuries somehow.
 However, there is the potential for a much larger recovery through a lawsuit.
 With workers’ compensation, you are limited to medical treatment, wage replacement benefits, and (in cases involving fatal injuries), survivor benefits.

 With a personal injury claim, you can seek financial compensation for: